Miodrag Lekić: Early academic and political career

 Lekić studied political science with focus on international relations at the University of Belgrade, graduating in 1971.
 He worked as a professor at "Niko Rolović" gymnasium and was a director of cultural and informative center in his hometown of Bar.
 He received a French government scholarship to further his studies at the Paris-Sorbonne University from 1976 to 1977.
 In 1986 he became a member of the government of SR Montenegro, and in 1987 he was a member of the SFR Yugoslavia delegation for UNESCO cooperation.

 Diplomatic career

 From 1990 to 1992, Lekić served as ambassador of the SFR Yugoslavia in Mozambique, Swaziland, and Lesotho.
 From August 1992 to May 1995, he was the minister of foreign affairs of the Republic of Montenegro.
 Subsequently, he became Yugoslav ambassador to Italy and Malta for two terms (1995-1999 and 2001-2003).
 Between 1999 and 2001 he worked for the United Nations's Food and Agriculture Organization (FAO).
-During his second term he received a wide media attention for his strong criticism of NATO intervention in Yugoslavia during the Kosovo War, most notably in Porta a Porta talk show.
+During his second term he received a wide media attention for his strong criticism of NATO intervention in Yugoslavia during the Kosovo War, most notably on the Porta a Porta talk show.

 In 2003, Lekić fell out with the new Montenegrin president Milo Đukanović, leader of the ruling DPS, and left the Yugoslav diplomatic service.